 Below are three signs that will help us know that we need to stop, watch and redirect our efforts statewide or in specific communities in order to protect the health and safety of Oregonians.
 If one or more of these signs happens, we will need to consider putting some of our protections back in place in order prevent the spread of COVID-19 in our communities.

-4. Evidence of an inability to use tools and resources to actively monitor to find and investigate most COVID-19 cases:
+Signs to stop, watch and redirect: - Evidence of an inability to use tools and resources to actively monitor to find and investigate most COVID-19 cases:

 • As measured by the number of new COVID-19 positive persons being greater than the public health workforce needed to quickly identify and follow up with the newly ill persons.

-• As measured by multiple new COVID-19 positive persons (greater than 30%) who cannot be traced to existing persons with the virus.
+• As measured by multiple new COVID-19 positive persons (greater than 30%) who cannot be traced to existing persons with the virus. - Evidence of more people getting sick with COVID-19 in Oregon:

 • As measured by a 5% or greater increase in new cases over seven days.

-• As measured by an increase in COVID-19 positive test results over a period of seven days.
+• As measured by an increase in COVID-19 positive test results over a period of seven days. - Evidence of more people experiencing severe health complications from COVID-19 requiring hospitalization in Oregon:

 • As measured by the number of new COVID-19 hospital admissions steadily rising over a period of seven days.